Behnam2064/PersianDateTimeWPFTools/README.md

 ## WPF calendar with support for Gregorian and solar calendars

-A free Persian calendar with the ability to support the Gregorian calendar that can be used in WPF
+A free Persian calendar with the ability to support the Gregorian calendar that can be used in WPF You can write any style you like for the controls.

 ## Controls
 - Clock